Category Archives: Peerages: United Kingdom

 Meanwhile, Margaret Tudor transferred her affections to Henry Stewart, 1st Lord Methven.
 On March 11, 1527, Pope Clement VII granted Margaret a divorce from Archibald Douglas, 6th Earl of Angus to the consternation of her brother King Henry VIII of England who insisted that marriage was “divinely ordained” and protested against the “shameless sentence sent from Rome.”
 Ironically, several years later Henry VIII would seek to end his marriage with Catherine of Aragon and marry Anne Boleyn.

 Margaret and Henry Stewart, 1st Lord Methven were married on March 3, 1528.
-The marriage produced a daughter, Dorothea Stewart, born circa April 1528, who died in infancy.
+The marriage produced a daughter Dorothea Stewart, born circa April 1528, who died in infancy.
 At the end of March 1528, Margaret and Methven were besieged by Archibald and some of his Douglas relatives at Stirling Castle in Stirling, Scotland.
-A few weeks later, James V, King of Scots managed to escape from custody and took refuge at Stirling Castle.
+A few weeks later, James V, King of Scots escaped from custody and took refuge at Stirling Castle.
 James V issued an order that his former stepfather Archibald Douglas, 6th Earl of Angus and all the Douglases were forbidden to come within seven miles of him.

 The ruins of Tantallon Castle; Credit -By Stephencdickson – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=95033608

 Archibald was attainted (lost his titles) and his lands were confiscated.
-He surrendered Tantallon Castle near North Berwick, in East Lothian, Scotland, his family’s 14th-century fortress, as a condition of a truce between England and Scotland.
+As a condition of a truce between England and Scotland, he surrendered Tantallon Castle near North Berwick, in East Lothian, Scotland, his family’s 14th-century fortress.
 In May 1529, Archibald sought refuge with King Henry VIII in England.
-He obtained an allowance and took an oath of allegiance, and a promise that Henry VIII would work on restoring his title and lands.
+He took an oath of allegiance to Henry VIII and obtained an allowance and a promise that Henry VIII would work on restoring his title and lands.

 James V, King of Scots took revenge against many Douglases remaining in Scotland.
 Archibald’s sister Janet, Lady Glamis, was summoned to answer a charge of communicating with her brothers, and when she failed to appear, her estates were forfeited.
 In 1537, James V had Janet accused of witchcraft against him, although it was clear that the accusations were false.
 To gain “evidence”, James V had Janet’s family and servants tortured.
 Janet was convicted and burned at the stake on July 17, 1537, outside of Edinburgh Castle.

-When on her deathbed in 1541, Archibald’s divorced wife Margaret Tudor asked Archibald Douglas to forgive her for having divorced him, telling him that he was her lawful husband and that their marriage was valid.
+On her deathbed in 1541, Archibald’s divorced wife Margaret Tudor asked Archibald Douglas to forgive her for divorcing him, telling him that he was her lawful husband and their marriage was valid.
 It is not clear whether her motivation was regret or an attempt to ensure the legitimacy of her daughter Margaret Douglas to preserve her position in the line of succession to the English throne.

 Archibald remained in England, joining in attacks upon the Scots at the border.
 James V refused Henry VIII’s demands to restore Archibald’s titles and land and continued to suppress the Douglas faction.
 Despite Archibald living in England, Henry VIII kept the guardianship of his daughter Margaret Douglas who was raised in the English royal household with her first cousin, the future Queen Mary I of England.
 Margaret and Mary remained lifelong friends.